Our solution

 4

-Detection of bacteria presence
+Detection of bacterial presence

 The sample channels mix with specified reagents before moving to an analysis chamber.
 After 15 minutes, the device is able to confirm the presence of bacteria in the sample as well as provide antibiotic sensitivity results for the pre-selected antibiotics.